magnusmaynard/ratcam/capture/README.md

     ```

 ## Install Service
-Start video capture automatically on boot of the Jetson Nano.
+Start video capture automatically on boot of the Jetson Nano:

 1. Create symlink to service in repo:
     ```